saintsal/saintsal.github.io/_posts/2017-12-24-information-horizons.md

 It's not always comfortable, and I have to remind myself this is a small price to pay for a world connected by empathy.

 ## Remove filters
 It might be tough to give up all that convenient, delivered information but remember that feeds don't need to come with filters.
 RSS and blogs are still alive and well, and Twitter still gives you the option to turn off their feed prioritisation.
+(So you get every post, not just the ones that keep you on Twitter longer.)
 You can turn off Medium's filters by accessing subscribing through direct RSS subscriptions rather than 'following'.
 (It feels so much more genuine!)

 It's still filtered in a way, because you filter what you read based on what you choose to subscribe to, but you control the filter.